restatedev/examples/java/README.md

 Step-by-step guides to learn Restate:

 - **[Tour of Restate](tutorials/tour-of-restate-java)**: An introduction to the SDK features as described in the [documentation](https://docs.restate.dev/get_started/tour).
+- **[Tour of Orchestration](tutorials/tour-of-orchestration-java)**: An introduction to microservice orchestration with Restate as described in the [documentation](https://docs.restate.dev/tour/microservice-orchestration).
+- **[Tour of Workflows](tutorials/tour-of-workflows-java)**: An introduction to resilient workflows with Restate as described in the [documentation](https://docs.restate.dev/tour/workflows).